 The 87 storeys of The Shard tower over 300 metres above the city of London, creating an iconic addition to the famous skyline.
-HSP provided a sub-floor solution that allowed for flexible movement of the wooden floor in response to heating and air conditioning.
+Marldon provided a sub-floor solution that allowed for flexible movement of the wooden floor in response to heating and air conditioning.

 One of the most striking features of The Shard is its walls of windows stretching toward the sky with enough glass to cover eight football pitches.
 These provide huge amounts of light to the restaurants and offices, but also attract a great deal of sunshine, causing significant fluctuations in floor temperature.